nolauren/workshops/nyu2020-image-analysis/README.md

 what is going on in their notebook, but we want everyone to feel comfortable working with the code themselves.

-## Goals

-There are many reasons that humanists might engage in image analysis.
-We often characterize these into three categories:

-- **Browse/ Exploration**: Using image analysis to open up exploration of a series of images.
-- **Domain Specific Analysis**: Analyzing a feature or set of features in order to answer a domain specific set of questions (ex. use of color in Film Studies)
-- **Critical Data Studies**: Many of the applications of large-scale data analysis and algorithmic decision making involve the usage of image analysis.

-If you have any further questions or concerns, please let us know!

 ## Software